 Any person who wishes to act as a telephonic seller in California must first register with the Attorney General.
-To register, the applicant must file a Telephonic Seller Registration Form, which can be accessed from the Important Links section of this page.
+To register, the applicant must file a Telephonic Seller Registration Form, which can be accessed from the Additional Resources section of this page.
 Applicants must also submit a filing fee of $50.
 Once registered, telemarketers must file quarterly and annual renewals.

 Ready to get started?